FadhilAlif/duwitku/README.md

 - **💰 Budget Planning**: Set monthly budgets for different categories with progress tracking and days remaining indicators.
 - **📈 Visual Analytics**: Comprehensive analytics dashboard with interactive charts using `fl_chart`.
 View spending patterns, category breakdowns, and month-over-month comparisons.
 - **🏦 Finance Hub**: Centralized hub with tab navigation for analytics, budgets, and wallet management - all in one place.
-- **🤖 AI Assistant**: Integrated Chat Prompt feature powered by Google Gemini AI to assist with financial queries and transaction categorization.
+- **🤖 AI Assistant**: Integrated Chat Prompt feature powered by Google Gemini AI to assist with financial queries, transaction categorization, and wallet categorization.
 - **☁️ Cloud Sync**: Real-time data synchronization and secure storage using **Supabase** with Row Level Security.
 - **🔐 Secure Authentication**: Support for Email/Password login and Google Sign-In with phone number verification.
 - **📤 Data Export**: Export your financial reports to **CSV** and **PDF** formats using SharePlus for external analysis.